itsabijection/anki_asl/README.md

 This lets you programmatically create Anki cards from HANDSPEAK.
+If you would just like the 300 signs in the file, please [download them here](https://ankiweb.net/shared/by-author/1700513665).

-There are broadly two ways to use it:
+There are broadly two ways to use this tool:

 # Completely automated
 Fill a file with a list of words, one word per line.
 Set the ```words_file``` field in config.json to this file name.
 Set the ```links_file``` to ''.
 Run ```python3 asl_to_anki.py config.json```.
 Expect some words not to be able to be found.
 This brings us to the next way.